Solid Serenade: Plot

 Both animals dive off an ironing board; with Jerry ahead of Tom, Jerry drains the kitchen sink he landed in, leaving Tom to crash into the crockery.
 Tom follows Jerry through the open window, but Jerry pulls the window stop out of the window, which falls on Tom's neck, and Tom shrieks in pain.
 Jerry then runs out and unties Spike, who lets out a loud bull roar.
 Spike swaps his regular teeth for larger ones, blows off some pent-up steam, and goes after Tom.

 Tom ducks as Spike's teeth come at him, which instead get lodged in a tree trunk.
 Tom then barely avoids getting his tail bitten and hides behind a wall, holding a brick up ready to attack.
 Spike sees the brick and investigates, but gets knocked on the head with it.
 Jerry revives Spike by hitting him with a wooden plank on his rear end.
 After slamming Spike, Spike leaps high in the air screaming in pain just as Jerry hands off the board to Tom, framing the cat.

 Knowing he is in trouble, Tom tricks Spike into believing the board is a stick by playing "fetch".
 Spike obliges and fetches but then realizes he's been tricked.
 Tom and Spike then begin a back and forth chase with Toodles Galore watching on.
 Tom stops periodically to kiss the cat.
 Catching on to this habit, Spike blocks Tom from kissing Toodles on the third pass.
 Tom does not realize he is being tricked and woos Spike in a Charles Boyer voice, thinking it's Toodles (through archive lines from The Zoot Cat), but stops his speech abruptly when he sees the female cat dumbstruck.
 Realizing his mistake, he slams Spike's head onto the ground.

-Tom hides from Spike's rampage until Jerry walks around the corner; he chases Jerry into Spike's house, closing the door with a murderous laugh and Dracula leer.
+Tom hides from Spike's rampage until Jerry walks around the corner; he chases Jerry into Spike's house, closing the door with a maniacal laugh and Dracula leer.
 A second later, the door opens and Jerry emerges with Spike helping him out of the doghouse, Spike then does exactly the same Tom did as he withdraws inside.
 The entire dog house thrashes about as Spike beats up Tom, who attempts to flee only to be snatched by Spike.
 Tom manages to write his last will before he's wrenched back in and beaten to within an inch of his life.
 In the end, Tom becomes part of his instrument in place of the strings with Spike strumming the cat's tail while Jerry bows a dramatic ostinato on Tom's whiskers and Toodles watches.